jmoraispk/DeepMIMO/specs.md

   explicit in params.mat (ray tracer and version).
 Everything else should be transparent to the ray tracer.

-We have these in helper functions.

-Files in stored:
-- scene_X_tx_Y.mat
-- rx_loc.mat
-- tx_loc.mat
-- params.mat

-NOTE: an array that is 100k x 20 occupies ~7 MB of memory.
+Interpretation of a scene:
+- A scene has PhysicalElements.
+- Each PhysicalElement has a BoundingBox and several Faces, which in turn have several triangular faces.

 ## DeepMIMOv3 Spec

 N+1 files, N = number of RX-TX pairs enabled

-Rx-Tx pair i (BS1_BS.mat or BS3_UE_0-1024.mat)                                               -> NOTE: why not BS1_BS1?
+Rx-Tx pair i (BS1_BS.mat or BS3_UE_0-1024.mat)
     - channels: 1 x N cells
       Each cell: is a 1 x #P array, #P = num_paths AoA_phi